-For additional information, refer to the following table for related specifications.
-As an additional help, a source for the listed document is provided.
-Please note that, while these sources have been verified, the information is subject to change without notice.
+Table A-3 lists the product's related specifications.
+The appropriate source for the listed document is also provided.
+Please note that in many cases, the information is preliminary and the revision levels of the documents are subject to change without notice.